glram/bigseq/README.md

 # bigseq
 A port of the BIGSI database to the Seq language.

-Team Members: Gabe Ramirez, Kaveri Nadhamuni
+Team Members: Gabe Ramirez, Kaveri Nadhamuni, Charvi Gopal